 The final assembly of all of the Corporation's motion systems is conducted at its headquarters, by its production staff.
 Certain products marketed by manufacturers of armchairs, OEMs and integrators that include D-BOX motion systems are assembled in their facilities.
 The Corporation rents a total of 29,124 sq. ft. of space, comprised of office space, warehouse space and space for production and research and development.
 The premises are leased until July 2018.

-With respect to the entertainment market, customer service is provided by the Corporation or by third party service providers who already, in many cases, provide various other services to commercial theatres.
-A standard warranty is offered on all home entertainment products, product sales to Original Equipment Manufacturers and on the sales of D-BOX equipment to commercial theatres.
+With respect to the entertainment market, customer service is provided by the Corporation or by third party service providers.
+A standard warranty is offered on all D-BOX products.